 ClsdLoopDampg & High-Level Description

 This function produces a handwheel reference torque for the closed loop system.
 This function calculates damping torque based on motor velocity and scaled by factors such a rack force estimation.
-Closed Loop Damping shell be calibrated based on vehicle speed, and motor velocity.
+Closed Loop Damping shall be calibrated based on vehicle speed, and motor velocity.
 End of Travel shall affect the output signal command based on the EoT State, EoT Delta Angle and EoT Assist Scale.

 Design details of software module